 Press Releases, Technical Announcements, Publications, Field Reports, and Science Highlights.

 Outside Publication: Organic GeochemistrySamples of three high volatile bituminous coals were subjected to parallel sets of extractions involving solvents dichloromethane (DCM), carbon disulfide (CS2), and supercritical carbon dioxide (CO2) (40 °C, 100 bar) to study processes affecting coal–solvent interactions.
 Recoveries of perdeuterated surrogate compounds, n-hexadecane-d34 and four polycyclic aromatic hydrocarbons (PAHs), added as a spike prior to extraction, provided further insight into these processes.

 Categories: All, Coal, Organic Petrology, Environment Aspects, Geologic CO2 Utilization, Geochemistry & Geophysics, Geochemistry Research, Type: Outside Publication

 Wednesday, June 11, 2014

 Chapter I - This report presents fourteen storage assessment units (SAUs) from the Alaska North Slope and two SAUs from the Kandik Basin of Alaska.
 The Alaska North Slope is a broad, north-dipping coastal plain that is underlain by a thick succession of sedimentary rocks that accumulated steadily throughout much of the Phanerozoic during three major tectonic sequences: the Mississippian through Triassic Ellesmerian sequence, the Jurassic through Lower Cretaceous Beaufortian sequence, and the Cretaceous and Tertiary Brookian sequence.

-Categories: All, Environment Aspects, Geologic CO2 Sequestration, Regional Studies, Alaska, Type: USGS Publication
+Categories: All, Environment Aspects, Geologic CO2 Utilization, Regional Studies, Alaska, Type: USGS Publication